-While the programs and training methods may be well developed, thought out and taught at a high level as are most education programs, it is assumed in large part that those being taught these programs have an interest in learning these new ways to become safety and fuel conservative, and this is where I believe a huge false assumption is being made.
+While the programs and training methods may be well developed, thought out, and taught at a high level, as are most education programs, it is assumed in large part that those being taught these programs have an interest in learning these new ways to become safe and fuel conservative, and this is where I believe a huge false assumption is being made.

 Permit me to preface the following with a brief disclaimer:

-Having said that there are a small percent of lazy, apathetic, disgruntled, or angry drivers in the fleet markets that amount for much of the conscious chaos, problems related to driver safety, loss prevention, accidents and this small percentage of problem drivers is what the following addresses.
+Having said that, there is a small percentage of lazy, apathetic, disgruntled, or angry drivers in the fleet markets that amount to much of the conscious chaos, problems related to driver safety, loss prevention, accidents, and this small percentage of problem drivers is what the following addresses.

 A Few Bad Apples In The Fleet

-I have seen first hand the extreme efforts of drivers to undermine their managements best efforts to regulate their own vehicle use in a safe and efficient manor.
-I have heard the hateful comments, slander, vitriol and threats made about their supervisors and management, in spite of the fact they owe their jobs, income and possibly health benefits to these they demean and hold in such disdain.
+I have seen firsthand the extreme efforts of drivers to undermine their management's best efforts to regulate their vehicle use safely and efficiently.
+I have heard the hateful comments, slander, vitriol, and threats made about their supervisors and management; despite the fact they owe their jobs, income, and possibly health benefits to these, they demean and hold in such disdain.
 The level of animosity and ungratefulness demonstrated by this small percentage of drivers is truly stunning, in light of the fact they would have nothing to fear if they did as they were trained to do and followed company policy.
-I have seen first hand the complete disregard some drivers have exhibited to any efforts to get them to follow company driver safety policy and procedure.
+I have seen firsthand the complete disregard some drivers have exhibited for any efforts to get them to follow company driver safety policy and procedure.
 The "Take this job and shove it" song is often sung by those who might be the reason we are installing systems in the first place.
 I have been assaulted and threatened dozens of times by those who fear that any attempt by management to know what they are doing when they are in the company vehicle is a clear and present danger to their reputation and continued employment.
-While I am not a specialist in Psychology, it is my novice opinion they may fear any management oversight because they may be doing something that they do not want known, and that would concern me if they were covered under my insurance policy.
+While I am not a specialist in Psychology, it is my novice opinion they may fear any management oversight because they may be doing something that they do not want to be known, and that would concern me if they were covered under my insurance policy.
 I have personally had drivers boast to me while we were performing installations of Fleet Management equipment that they already knew how to defeat the systems we were installing.
-I have seen no less than 100 different ways to tamper, destroy, defeat mechanical recording systems, and about half as many attempts at defeating the digital systems that replaced them.
-Hundreds of times drivers who viewed these devices as a threat, told us in no uncertain terms that they did not care what we installed it was a waste of the companies money as they would just trash it when we left.
+I have seen no less than 100 different ways to tamper, destroy, and defeat mechanical recording systems, and about half as many attempts at defeating the digital systems that replaced them.
+Hundreds of times, drivers who viewed these devices as a threat told us in no uncertain terms that they did not care what we installed; it was a waste of the company's money as they would just trash it when we left.

-These small percentage of fleet drivers are the ones that in my opinion no amount of training will help, because training reinforces subconscious decisions and because as soon as they get alone in their company vehicle all that training is consciously disregarded for whatever reason and they are back to doing things their way.
-These drivers present a high concentration of the Driver Risk necessary to target, as they may be the biggest threat to fleet safety and may also be the ones exposing the company or district they drive for to excessive liability due to accident or litigation as they simply are not on the same driver safety/fuel conservation page as the rest of the drivers in the fleet.
+These small percentage of fleet drivers are the ones that, in my opinion, no amount of training will help because training reinforces subconscious decisions and because as soon as they get alone in their company vehicle, all that training is consciously disregarded for whatever reason and they are back to doing things their way.
+These drivers present a high concentration of the Driver Risk necessary to target, as they may be the biggest threat to fleet safety and may also be the ones exposing the company or district they drive for to excessive liability due to accidents or litigation as they simply are not on the same driver safety/fuel conservation page as the rest of the drivers in the fleet.

-Us old timers in the Fleet Management markets had various devices to offer a aid in managing driver risk but again these were too basic and rudimentary to affect any aspect of modern Driver Risk Management, as they were all passive.
+We old-timers in the Fleet Management markets had various devices to offer aid in managing driver risk, but again these were too basic and rudimentary to affect any aspect of modern Driver Risk Management, as they were all passive.

 Driver Risk Management Devices In The Past

-There has been at least 4 decades of devices aimed at basic levels of driver management in the company owned vehicles they operate.
-Some attempts have been workable for their limited applications and limited data collection, while others tell more about accidents and their immediate cause or aftermath much like a flight recorder for a plane.
-The main design they all share is they are passive in operation and simply record what the vehicle does and not what may be affecting he driver of that vehicle.
-The brief history of the driver management systems is listed below broken down into the technologies that were used to monitor vehicle/driver performance.
+There have been at least four decades of devices aimed at basic levels of driver management in the company-owned vehicles they operate.
+Some attempts have been workable for their limited applications and limited data collection, while others tell more about accidents and their immediate cause or aftermath, much like a flight recorder for a plane.
+The main design they all share is they are passive in operation and simply record what the vehicle does and not what may be affecting the driver of that vehicle.
+The brief history of the driver management systems is listed below, broken down into the technologies that were used to monitor vehicle/driver performance.

-"Shakers" have been used for 40 years to log, document driver drive and stop times while they are on the road.
+"Shakers" have been used for 40 years to log and document driver drive and stop times while they are on the road.
 Starting with the chart loggers like the first Service Recorders (shakers) that monitored time driving and time not driving, these systems performed basic chart time clock functions.
-Most had simply weighted shakers with styli scratching round paper disks scratching motion marks corresponding the time on the clock turned chart.
-Very simple, very reliable and durable, some are still in use today.
+Most had simply weighted shakers with stylii scratching round paper disks scratching motion marks corresponding to the time on the clock turned chart.
+Very simple, very reliable, and durable, some are still in use today.

-"Tachographs" have been used for 30 years to log, document and track driver activities and duties while they are on the road.
+"Tachographs" have been used for 30 years to log, document, and track driver activities and duties while they are on the road.
 The technology soon stepped up from the basic shakers to the ability to monitor speed and RPMs with the Sangamo/Abbott series of recorders.
-Then it was the German invasion of the Keinzle product in the USA, they added precision-engineered mechanical recorders capable of recording 3 events, speed, distance and RPM all extremely accurate although a bit high in cost.
+Then it was the German invasion of the Kienzle product in the USA, they added precision-engineered mechanical recorders capable of recording three events, speed, distance, and RPM, all extremely accurate although a bit high in cost.

-Once the digital age dawned onto the fleet management market, it was the turn of the transistor to rule this dominion with digital reliability and software that permitted the integration so fleet reporting and cross fleet databases.
-These devices now offer active vehicle tracking, 2-way messaging, voice and data downloading that can often be integrated with 3rd party software to perform inventory, purchasing and invoicing functions.
-These devices were often called "Boss in a box" , "Tattletale", "Drivers Leash", "On board Boss", "Management in a can" as they provided some degree of management oversight in the often unmanageable transportation industry.
+Once the digital age dawned on the fleet management market, it was the turn of the transistor to rule this dominion with digital reliability and software that permitted the integration so fleet reporting and cross fleet databases.
+These devices now offer active vehicle tracking, 2-way messaging, and voice and data downloading that can often be integrated with 3rd party software to perform inventory, purchasing, and invoicing functions.
+These devices were often called "Boss in a box," "Tattletale," "Drivers Leash," "Onboard Boss," and "Management in a can" as they provided some degree of management oversight in the often unmanageable transportation industry.

 Mobile Video Cameras

-"Mobile Video Cameras", record everything that goes on in the passenger compartment of a transportation vehicle.
-The best examples are school bus video systems that record what the children do in the bus.
-These system have a few driver risk management aspects built in as they document when the stop arm is out, when the vehicle is braking and some record vehicle speed with GPS options.
-They usually have 1 or 2 cameras, a small DVR, some may offer optional GPS for speed and mapping, most have audio.
+"Mobile Video Cameras" record everything that goes on in the passenger compartment of a vehicle.
+The best examples are school bus video systems that record what the children do on the bus.
+These systems have a few driver risk management aspects built in as they document when the stop arm is out when the vehicle is braking and some record vehicle speed with GPS options.
+They usually have 1 or 2 cameras, a small DVR, and some may offer optional GPS for speed and mapping; most have audio.
 These are simple devices used to limit liability and modify the behavior of the children that ride the buses.

 Second to school buses are the taxi cabs running these videos on them for a similar reason.
-Of all the job occupations the one with the highest incidence of assault and murder is taxi driving.
-These systems have a few driver risk management aspects built in as they document the driver in some cases, when the vehicle is braking and some record vehicle speed with GPS options.
-They usually have 1 or 2 cameras, a small DVR, some may offer optional GPS for speed and mapping, most have audio.
+Of all the job occupations, the one with the highest incidence of assault and murder is taxi driving.
+These systems have a few driver risk management aspects built-in as they document the driver in some cases when the vehicle is braking and some record vehicle speed with GPS options.
+They usually have 1 or 2 cameras, and a small DVR; some may offer optional GPS for speed and mapping, and most have audio.
 These are simple devices used to limit liability and modify the behavior of the people that ride in the taxi.

-"Accident Cameras", record the last few seconds prior to an accident a few seconds after the accident.
-They are small and some are very inexpensive although some can exceed the $1,200.00 range.
-They usually have 1 or 2 cameras, a small DVR incorporate "G" sensors to trigger the accident event, some may incorporate GPS for speed and mapping, some even have audio so you can hear what happened a few seconds before and after the accident.
+"Accident Cameras" record the last few seconds before an accident a few seconds after the accident.
+They are small, and some are very inexpensive, although some can exceed the $1,200.00 range.
+They usually have 1 or 2 cameras, a small DVR incorporating "G" sensors to trigger the accident event, some may incorporate GPS for speed and mapping, some even have audio so you can hear what happened a few seconds before and after the accident.
 It is understood these are simply there to show what happened during the accident and offer some level of accident analysis after the fact.